-Dr. Katie Rinchetti’s formal training is in Counselor Education and Supervision.
+Dr. Katie Rinchetti’s training is in Counselor Education and Supervision.
 She earned her Doctorate from Old Dominion University (ODU) in Norfolk, VA in 2009.
 Immediately following her doctoral studies, Dr. Rinchetti was invited to serve as a Visiting Assistant Professor at ODU for one year.
 Following her Visiting position, Dr. Rinchetti served as an Adjunct Assistant Professor at ODU for four years.

 Dr. Rinchetti holds professional licenses in Virginia (Licensed Professional Counselor) and Hawaii (Licensed Mental Health Counselor).
-She is also a Registered Play Therapist with the national Association for Play Therapy.
+She is also a Registered Play Therapist with the National Association for Play Therapy.

-In addition to her teaching experience, Dr. Rinchetti has over 14 years of experience in the field.
+In addition to her teaching experience, Dr. Rinchetti has over 15 years of experience in the mental health field.
 She spent 11 years working for a community-based agency in Norfolk, VA which provides Medicaid-funded mental health services to populations including at-risk children and adolescents, children and adolescents with Autism Spectrum Disorder, and adults with serious mental illness.
 During her tenure with this agency, Dr. Rinchetti moved through a variety of roles including intensive in-home counselor, assessment specialist, clinical supervisor, residency supervisor, outpatient counselor, and regional director.
 Her experience in these roles led to Dr. Rinchetti’s passion for addressing the systemic challenges and needs of marginalized populations.

-PhD, Old Dominion University - Norfolkq, VA United States
+PhD, Old Dominion University

-MEd, Old Dominion University - , VA United States
+MEd, Old Dominion University

-BS, James Madison University - Harrisonburg, VA United States
+BS, James Madison University

 Awards / Honors